 Using typical instruments like accordion, trumpet or baritone (euphonium) and wearing leather pants (german Lederhosen) you will have the most traditional bierfest music.
 Yodel & waltz combined with a lot of oom pah – that’s how oktoberfest bands like the “Bergvagabunden” know to convince thirsty party people all over the world – wether it is a Oktoberfest in Munich Germany or else where in Europe, Arabia or Asia.

-Book this Oktoberfest band as a beerfest band in Qatar, as a bavarian band in Dubai, or as beer fest musicians in India.
+Book one of the most popular Oktoberfest bands as a beerfest band in Qatar, as a bavarian band in Dubai, or as beer fest musicians in India.
 Order your bretzels, enjoy yourself wearing lederhosen or a dirndl, get a refill for your stein and sing with your favorite Bavarian band “Ein Prosit der Gemütlichkeit”.
 Since Tesla announced to produce in Grunheide you can book Bergvagabunden there as well …

 Looking for a typical band for your event in Germany?

 The Worst 7 Things That Could Happen To You At Oktoberfest

 Every year, millions of individuals clad in H-shapes suspenders and tight-fitted bodices visit Munich, Bavaria Germany, for the beer festival known as Wiesn or Oktoberfest.
 Are you planning to attend your first Oktoberfest Munich?
 Well, it is one of the world’s best parties that begin in September.

 However, there are lots of misconceptions about Wiesn as well as boatloads of mistakes, which first-timers may make and end up not enjoying the 17 days of fun.
 Put simply, a lot is accepted and tolerated though not all is good and desired.
 Here are the worst things that could happen to you at the world’s largest beer-drinking debauchery.